Maryland University of Integrative Health allows advanced standing, transfer credit, and course exemptions for students in the following programs.

 StraighterLine Courses

 StraighterLine provides low-cost credit-bearing courses that are eligible for transfer to colleges and universities.
 The American Council on Education’s Credit Recommendation Service has evaluated and recommended StraighterLine courses for credit.
-MUIH has entered into an articulation agreement with StraighterLine for three circumstances
+MUIH has entered into an articulation agreement with StraighterLine for five circumstances

 ISCI547a Physiology I Course: Students who have completed StraighterLine’s BIOL201 Anatomy & Physiology I AND BIOL202 Anatomy & Physiology II courses can transfer these credits and be exempt from taking MUIH’s ISCI547a Physiology I course in MUIH’s M.S.
 Nutrition and Integrative Health and M.S.
 Clinical Herbal Medicine programs.